In 2016 the Rockford Symphony Orchestra created the Outstanding Music Educator Award to recognize an outstanding music educator in our community.

 The nomination must include information from the nominator as to how their candidate embodies the qualities of the award, as well as a letter of support from another peer or administrator of the candidate.
 This award will be reviewed by a committee made up of RSO board members, members of the musical community, and community members at large.

-The award winner will be announced at the RSO’s annual gala each Spring.
+The award winner will be announced at the RSO’s Music Education Awards Dinner on May 7, 2020.

 The winner will receive: